 I mean, big victories.

-If anything that helped Trump, in my opinion.
+If anything, that helped Trump, in my opinion.

 But what Cruz did on the debate floor that night was masterful.

-That sort of corruption you can understand.
+That sort of corruption you could understand, he said, which was really great.

-I understand the election is the electorate is angry right now.
+The electorate is angry right now.

-Trump but Trump is part of the very corruption that you are so angry about.
+But Trump is part of the very corruption that you are so angry about.

 And right then, when he said that, I said to myself, oh my gosh, he just changed everything.

-That he said it perfectly.
+He said it perfectly.

 He has a sharp, lawyerly mind.

-Uh uh Donald Trump, is it true that you're just a comic book villain?
+Donald Trump, is it true that you're just a comic book villain?

 Jeb Bush, why don't you just get out of the race?